 1. Clearing the storeroom

-So step one, is to clear out the store – and be ruthless.
-Throw away things that can’t be reused and give away (or sell) the items you don’t need, but are still functional.
+So step one is to clear out the store—and be ruthless.
+Throw away things that can’t be reused and give away (or sell) the items you don’t need but are still functional.
 A good way to organise your store room for maximum utility is to fit storage crates or shelves in the room.
-This way, the room has its best chance to stay tidy and you’ll have an easier time locating the items you’ve stored.
+You can also consider installing a pull out drawer as seen in this landed home (picture above).
+This way, the room or area has its best chance of staying tidy, and you’ll have an easier time locating the items you’ve stored!

 2. Storing small odds, bits, and bobs

 As you continue to spring clean the entire home, you are bound to come across odd ends that you might need but have no place for.
 The usual suspects include wires and plugs, batteries, adapters, connectors, tape, thread rolls, and a whole host of other things that fit neither here nor there.

 View this project by Wo Design Studio